yummyweb/candy_sell/README.md

 ## What is it

-Coinsense is a whimsical wallet analyzer that takes a fun and creative approach at your crypto portfolio and past transactions.
-With a simple and clear UI/UX, our aim is for you to know gain more insights into your own transaction history on a "degen" scale.
-You can watch the demo video for candy_sell, [here]()
+candy_sell is a content marketplace on Solana, which allows sellers, creators and artists to sell their digital products to users on Solana, and receive 100% of the earnings.
+NO COMMISSIONS, NO MIDDLEMEN.
+Imagine gumroad.com but for web3.
+To know more, you can watch the demo video for candy_sell, [here](https://youtu.be/o8GSdY6ZAaE).

 ## Technologies Used